 A vintage view of the original east anchor.
-It opened, as a freestanding unit, in April 1966.
+It opened, as a freestanding store, in April 1966.
 With its completion, Sears had retail stores in all of the fifty states.
 Note: THE MALL would be added to the right (or west) side of the building.

 Photo from Sears, Roebuck & Company Annual Report 1966